owntheweb/remotion-video-demo/README.md

   </a>
 </p>

-#Design and Generate Video Using React and Remotion

 This demo presents ideas on how to design and generate videos with the power of React combined with Remotion.

 Watch the resulting video at: